 Participate in the identification and development of training for staff, with a primary focus on abuse and neglect.

 Other duties as assigned.

-At least five years experience conducting investigations.
+At least three years experience conducting investigations.

 At least two years of personal or professional experience working with people with disabilities.

 Experience reviewing records including medical, financial, legal and business documents.

 Demonstrated ability to communicate effectively, both orally and in writing.

 Strong organizational skills.